m-voit/concepts-of-programming-languages/study-project/paper.md

 JavaScript is a multi-paradigm programming language and a core technology of the internet.
 It is a general purpose programming language and runs in the browser as well as on the server.
 Despite often deceived as an object-oriented programming language, JavaScript also follows functional and imperative paradigms.
-JavaScript is also event-driven and has good support for asynchronous programming [moz01].
+In addition, JavaScript is event-driven and has good support for asynchronous programming [moz01].

 Interestingly, the original plan of Netscape was to integrate Scheme, a Lisp dialect, into their browser.
 But for marketing reasons, it was decided, to create a new language with a syntax similar to Java.